cielecki/day-composer/README.md

-# Day Composer for Obsidian
+# Life Navigator for Obsidian

 This plugin provides a set of tools for enhancing your experience with Obsidian, with a focus on AI assistance and journal management.